KavrakiLab/Ape-Gen2.0/README.md

 		- M-Oxidation

 #### Minor issues:
-- Do basic and most common PTMs (do not care about the N-Termini + advanced options for now), but something to expand upon in the future
-- Deamindation is not needed for now, but since it has been observed,
+- Deamindation is not needed for now, but since it has been observed in pMHCs a lot, maybe implement it by expanding `pytms.py`

 ### OpenMM:

-- Implement PTMs in the OpenMM step (see phosphorylation example that is working on the old version)
 - Update forcefield parameters for PTMs with the one released this year from Mackerel's group
 	- https://www.charmm.org/charmm/resources/charmm-force-fields/
 	- https://github.com/openmm/openmmforcefields/tree/master/charmm#Converting
+This will probably happen with the new `openmmforcefields` release (when that happens).

 ### Actual Experiments:

 - Fetch as many templates as you can and assess experiments below in terms of RMSD?
-- Test RCD parameters (mainly number of conformations that are needed)
+- Test RCD parameters/rigid vs. flexible/OpenMM vs. not OpenMM/#Ape-Gen cycles/any other experiment you can think of
-- Check Ape-gen cycles
+- Phosphorylated peptides: Check with Mauricio on modelling those
-- Phosphorylated peptides: What experiments can be done here?
-Using Anja's scoring function maybe?

-### Other possible Expansions:
+### Expansions:

 - GUI
 - Ensemble of receptor conformations in RCD step (maybe after that too?)
+- Extend to Class-II using the same principle
 - AlphaFold / RosettaTFold (wait for an API like thing) (could I also generate a bunch of HLAs offline and assess instead?)
 - Possibly insert GNINA in workflow somehow? (and test it's RMSD to vinardo/vina)
 - Think about alternative scoring function? )and test it's RMSD to vindardo/vina/CNN)